yanleclerc/yanleclerc/README.md

-### Hi there 👋
+### Hi there - I'm Yan 👋

-I'm Yan from Canada and I study in Computer Science/Software engineering.
+Computer Science/Software engineering student.
 I really enjoy learning new languages and frameworks and test my skills on personal web-based projects.

 While I'm not on my keyboard, I'm probably lifthing heavy stuff or gathering with friends around board games.